We’re embracing seasonal eating again with this recipe. Pumpkin soup is a true taste of autumn.

 - Butternut squash makes a good substitute for your pumpkin soup if you can't get pumpkin.

-- As with all our recipes, the calories per serving of pumpkin soup are meant as a general guide.
+- As with all of our recipes, the calories per serving of pumpkin soup are meant as a general guide.

 Afiyet Olsun!